- Some users might wonder how to encrypt PDF files for emails so they can send them securely.

 Millions of users save their documents as PDF documents so they can easily share and exchange them with colleagues irrespective of hardware and operating systems.

-Some users might need to secure PDF files with password encryption before sharing them via emails.
+Some users need to secure PDF files with password encryption before sharing them via email for security reasons.

 Various PDF software packages enable users to apply password encryption to PDF files.
 There are also a few ways you can encrypt PDF documents without PDF software.